 Prague to Munich by train

-You can take the comfortable train journey from Prague to Munich.
+You can take a comfortable train journey from Prague to Munich.
 There are 6 direct connections between the cities, the journey time is just under 6 hours.
 Tickets start at €14, buying them last minute should be around €40.

 You can purchase the ticket at the website of Czech Railways or German Railways – before buying check both websites as prices may vary.
 You can also get the ticket the traditional way, at Prague train station – the tickets selling point is located on the lower level.